 Introduction

-The gastrointestinal tract is harbouring a diversity of microflora, alternation of which may contribute towards malfunctioning problems, like chronic gastrointestinal infections and inflammatory bowel diseases[1,2].
-Lately, the microflora has also been taken to be potentially responsible for cardiac, metabolic, autoimmune conditions and some neoplasms[3-5].
-In 1958, Eisman reported the first four cases of fecal transplantation for the control of pseudomembranous enterocolitis.
-The successful control of chronic diarrhea was assumed to be due to a change of intestinal microflora[6].
+The gastrointestinal tract harbors a diversity of microflora, and any alterations may contribute to problems like chronic gastrointestinal infections and inflammatory bowel diseases[1,2].
+Recently, the microflora has also been shown to be potentially responsible for cardiac, metabolic and autoimmune conditions and some neoplasms[3-5].
+In 1958, Eisman et al[6] reported the first four cases of fecal transplantation for the control of pseudomembranous enterocolitis.
+The successful control of chronic diarrhea was assumed to be due to a change of the intestinal microflora.

-In recent years, there is a growing interest in the use of fecal transplantation for chronic intestinal conditions, including ulcerative colitis; coeliac disease; irritable bowel syndrome and clostridium difficile infection[7-10].
-Enthusiasts took it that fecal transplantation was fresh and new, not realizing that it was an established practice in ancient China.
-We aim to review the methodology and safety of fecal microbiota transplantation and the evidence to support its use in treating a variety of diseases.
+In recent years, there is a growing interest in the use of fecal transplantation for chronic intestinal conditions, including ulcerative colitis, celiac disease, irritable bowel syndrome and Clostridium difficile infection[7-10].
+Many assumed that fecal transplantation was new technique not realizing that it was an established practice in ancient China.
+We aim to review the historical methodology and safety of fecal microbiota transplantation and the evidence to support its use in treating a variety of diseases.

-HISTORY REVIEW OF FECAL TRANSPLANTATION IN CHINA
+HISTORICAL REVIEW OF FECAL TRANSPLANTATION IN CHINA

 The first written record on the oral use of fecal matter was contained in one of the oldest Text of Chinese Medicine excavated in an ancient tomb in Middle China, called “Fifty-two Treatment Formulae”[11].
-The estimated age of the document was 770 before Christ (B. C.).
-Some details of the preparation of a fecal product called “golden juice” were given and it was indicated for “detoxication”[12].
+It was estimated that the document was written in 770 BC.
+Some details of the preparation of a fecal product called “golden juice” were given, and it was indicated for detoxication[12].
 The authors did not encounter stories about medicinal use of fecal material in other ancient cultures while searching through relevant literature (British Encyclopedia).

-The next record appeared in an important classic for medical teaching in the Han Dynasty [206 B. C.-220 Anno Domini (A. D.)] and the indications given were gastrointestinal emergencies[13].
+The next record appeared in an important classic for medical teaching in the Han Dynasty (206 BC to AD 220), and the indications given were gastrointestinal emergencies[13].
 Fecal material was reported to be used during epidemics.

-Ge Hong (284-364 A. D.) a well-known Taoist healer compiled a treatment guide “Handbook of Emergency conditions” in which many medicinal items and formulae containing fecal matters of human, chicken, dog, cattle and horse, etc. were described[12].
+Ge Hong (AD 284-364), a well-known Taoist healer, compiled a treatment guide “Handbook of Emergency Conditions” in which many medicinal items and formulae containing fecal matter of human, chicken, dog, cattle, horse, etc. were described[12].

-Subsequently, classics compiled in the following dynasties, viz.
-Song (960-1279), Ming (1368-1644), Qing (1644-1912) all contained supplemented versions of fecal preparations, which had already been described or were new inventions[14].
-Clinical applications ranged from detoxication in apparently emergency events; removal of harmful causes in infections; treatment of severe gastrointestinal problems like uncontrolled diarrhea and vomiting; and in late, recent periods, application as anti-allergic decoction in severe anaphylaxis-like emergencies[15].
+Subsequently, classics compiled in the following dynasties, Song (AD 960-1279), Ming (AD 1368-1644) and Qing (AD 1644-1912), all contained supplemented versions of fecal preparations, which had already been described or were new inventions[14].
+Clinical applications ranged from detoxication in emergency events, removal of harmful causes in infections, treatment of severe gastrointestinal problems like uncontrolled diarrhea and vomiting and most recently as an anti-allergic decoction in severe anaphylaxis-like emergencies[15].

 Many different types of “fecal medicine” have been described.
-For readers’ interest a table of eleven frequently described items is given (Table 1).
+A table of eleven frequently described items is given (Table 1).
 Over 1550 recorded prescriptions containing different fecal substances are available for scrutiny[16].

-The unfavorable stigma attached to the use of fecal matter in the old days is unavoidable.
-Obviously, the majority of the items described have already dropped out of fashion although they remain in respectable Herb Books and some senior traditional practitioners might still favour some applications[16].
-When one refrains from being over skeptical about ancient practices and tries not to label such practice as simple superstition or folk rituals, one may analyze objectively the background and logic behind the historical uses.
-In return to this objective exercise, some useful message may serve the current practice and help with the further development of this noval clinical exploration of fecal transplantation.
+The unfavorable stigma attached to the use of fecal matter in the past is unavoidable.
+Obviously, the majority of the items described have become less popular, although they remain respectable.
+Herb Books and some senior traditional practitioners still favor these applications[16].
+While it is easy to be skeptical about ancient practices and label them as simple superstition or folk lore, one may objectively analyze the logic behind the historical uses.
+In return to this objective exercise, lessons can be learned that may serve the current field and help the further development of fecal transplantation.

 VARIETIES OF FECAL MATERIAL USED IN ANCIENT CHINA